Mustapha Tabet: Arrest and investigation

 On February 2, 1993, the Royal Gendarmerie, without informing the police and without a warrant, decided to raid Tabet's house.
 During the raid, they found and seized two remote control video cameras, two microphones hidden under the bed, identity cards of women, cocaine, 118 video tapes featuring victims having intercourse with Tabet, sometimes with other men, and a list consisting of the names and addresses of dozens of women on Tabet's computer.

 Tabet was taken into custody after four days as a fugitive for interrogation and was allegedly subject to torture and beatings.
 His wife and children, who lived in another house, denied any knowledge of his crimes.
-The Gendarmerie counted 518 victims, but speculated that the number of victims could be as high as 600-1200, including minors.
-The Public Prosecutor of Casablanca later described the tapes as "[...] not only pornographic recordings, but the most horrific recordings in the history of humanity", while the Moroccan press named the case "one of the worst examples of police corruption and cover-ups in the country's history".
-He had edited the tapes as he had filmed multiple angles of his rapes, he also created a compilation of what he considered to be the best parts of his collection, the tape was simply labeled "32".
-The "32" tape was alleged to contain several Moroccan notables, high-ranking officers and politicians having sex with his victims.
+The Royal Gendarmerie counted 518 victims, but speculated that the number of victims could be as high as 600-1,200, including minors.
+The Public Prosecutor of Casablanca later described the tapes as "[...] not only pornographic recordings, but the most horrific recordings in the history of humanity", while Moroccan press named the case "one of the worst examples of police corruption and cover-ups in the country's history".

+He had edited the tapes, as he had filmed multiple angles of his rapes, and also created a compilation of what he considered to be the best parts of his collection; the tape was numbered 32.
+Tape no. 32 was alleged to contain several Moroccan notables, high-ranking officers and politicians raping his victims.
 The contents of the tape officially remain unknown.
-The same officers also claimed that Tabet sold some of the compilations overseas for financial profit.

-According to an indictment filed against Tabet, that was heavily publicized, he admitted to "[regularly having gone] to the gates of schools, faculties, or simply walked the main boulevards" with the sole aim of "hunting his prey".
-Once his victims were on board his car, he would take them directly to his apartment, where the girls gave themselves up, willingly or unwillingly, to his overflowing sexual appetite.
-He made no distinction between married and single women, virgins and non-virgins".
-He also admitted to having spent more than 5000 dirham per month on prostitutes.
-The indictment noted a specific incident where Tabet allegedly forced three women from the same family, a mother, her daughter, and her 15-year-old niece, to sleep with him.